stalj/prg-basics/03-ControlStructures/ControlStructures.md

 1. The timer.py program takes a number from the user and counts down to zero.
-Modify the program so that the last five seconds of the counter are displayed in words, i.e. five, four, three, two, one.
+Modify the program so that the last five seconds of the counter are printed in words, i.e. five, four, three, two, one.

 1. The atm.py program simulates a simple ATM where the user can deposit, withdraw, or check the balance.
 Analyze the program code and then run the program.
 Next, add two more functions to the program: